agbizbuz/tech-notes/julia_lang/notes.md

 # Quick Notes
 - Strings have double or triple quotes
-- Data Structs
+- Data Structures
   - Dictionary
   - Tuple => Immutable sequence
   - Array => Mutable sequence
 - Structs
   - Immutable by default
-  - Custome constructor with new Keyword
+  - Custom constructor with new Keyword
 - Multiple Dispatch => functions with same name (called methods of a function) but different arguments
-- Function Dispatch => Apply function to each member of a collection (like for each)
+- Function Broadcast => Apply function to each member of a collection (like for each)
 - To type a unicode character or emoji start with a '\' and name
   - e.g. \omega => omega symbol
 - Variable names can't start with a number